The Best Support and Resistance Levels Part 1

 Putting all these components together would have communicated a breakout was likely, which would have helped your current short, or give you a second opportunity to get back in on a textbook breakout pullback setup for a high probability-low risk trade.

 So there you have a few key variables to look for in finding the best support and resistance levels.
 Remember, price action patterns form at these levels and are the ‘effect‘, not the cause of the move.
-They do communicate information to us as traders, and often allow us to make high probability trades when we learn to combine them with key support and resistance levels.
-But it is these key levels where orders are being placed first.
+They do communicate information to us as traders, what we are looking for is the price action context before we reach these key support and resistance levels.
+Hence, it is these key levels where orders are being placed first.

 Thus, by learning how to read the price action and the key variables I listed above, you can greatly improve your ability to spot good setups, improve your entries, placing trades where weak players are getting in, and the stronger players are looking to enter.